What you’ll learn

 statusCode

-Check that the response status code equals the code given.
+Check that the status code of the response.

 expect: